dcollien/urlimage/README.md

 The HTML of the page is parsed (BeautifulSoup) and meta/link tags are extracted which may contain clues as to which image to use.
 Failing this, the favicon is tried, or else it searches for the first img tag following the first h1 on the page.

-The default search order is:
+The default order in which images are checked is:

 ```
 DEFAULT_CHECK_ORDER = [